fusion-stud10s/pocketvance-launcher/README.md

 * Java 18 x86
 * Java 25 x64

-You can also use another compatible Java distribution, such as Amazon Corretto or OpenJDK.(You just need to modify the code to accept it!
+You can also use another compatible Java distribution, such as Amazon Corretto or OpenJDK.

+You just need to modify the code to accept it!
 It's easy!
-It takes just 10 lines—a quick copy-paste and a few tweaks are all it takes! no clickbait,i made to be easy to fix)
+It takes just 10 lines — a quick copy-paste and a few tweaks are all it takes.
+No clickbait, I made it easy to modify and fix.

 ## Credits